Project-OSRM/osrm-backend/docs/http.md

   direction of travel immediately after the maneuver.
 - `type` A string indicating the type of maneuver. **new identifiers might be introduced without API change** Types  unknown to the client should be handled like the `turn` type, the existance of correct `modifier` values is guranteed.
+- `lanes`: the available turn lanes at the turn
+  - `indication`: a indication (e.g. marking on the road) specifying the turn lane.
+Multiple indications may be combined with `;` (e.g. straight;left).
+  - `valid`: a boolean flag indicating whether the lane is a valid choice in the maneuver

   | `type`            | Description                                                  |
   |-------------------|--------------------------------------------------------------|